 Calories and Fat

 RDNs calculate calories based on a person's age, sex, activity level and health status.
 In children, growth needs are also important considerations.
-For both children and adults with CF, calorie needs may be 10 percent to 100 percent higher than those of a similar person without CF. To help get enough calories, people with CF may need to eat smaller more frequent meals and snacks or focus on foods that add a lot of calories in small amounts, such as whole fat dairy products and healthy sources of fat.
+For both children and adults with CF, calorie needs may be 10 to 100% higher than those of a similar person without CF. To help get enough calories, people with CF may need to eat smaller more frequent meals and snacks or focus on foods that add a lot of calories in small amounts, such as whole fat dairy products and healthy sources of fat.

 In the past, a “high-fat” diet was prescribed for many individuals with CF. However, advances in treatment may help individuals with CF maintain or even gain weight.